TBCX

 NAME

 tbcx — serialize, load, and inspect precompiled Tcl 9.1 bytecode (procs, OO methods, and lambdas).
-Artifacts require an exact Tcl major/minor match at load time.
+Artifacts require an exact Tcl major/minor/patch/release-type match at load time.

 SYNOPSIS